kyle-alis/docs/docs/other-resources/other-resources.md

 ## Protocol buffers
 Protocol buffers, commonly referred to as _protos_, provide the interface definition language.

 Protos are the golden source of truth of anything we do on the **alis.exchange**.
-Staring with protos eliminates common sources of developer toil by:
+Starting with protos eliminates common sources of developer toil by:
 - Auto-generating documentation for APIs
 - Auto-generating source code for the majority of popular languages including Go, Java, Python and more
 - Auto-generating equivalent REST endpoints for gRPC services